sshiv5768/github-actions/README.md

 ## Contribution Guideline & Support

 And that's all you need to create your first Github action.
-You can check this [link](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#jobs) for reference to workflow syntax.
+You can check this [link](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#jobs) for your reference to workflow syntax.

 You are always welcome to contribute this repo.
 Follow below steps to contribute.